cafe-trauma/documentation/starting_cafe.md

 You can check the status of postgres with `systemctl status postgresql-12.service`.

-You will need to make the user described in the databases section of `cafe-server/cafe/cafe/settings.py` (the link to this repo can be found in the back-end section of this document).
 To connect, first switch to the postgres user with `sudo su - postgres` and then connect with `psql`.

+You will need to make the user described in the databases section of `cafe-server/cafe/cafe/settings.py`.

 You can edit the settings.py file to choose the password for the cafeuser.
 Make sure to use the same password in the settings file as you do when creating the cafeuser.
 It is advisable to change the password listed in the settings file rather than using the default.